Edelman Fossil Park & Museum of Rowan University

 1824 Rowan C02 fin copy

-Just as the site itself offers a window into the earth’s deep past and the devastation of mass extinction, the highly sustainable, net-zero energy building looks to the earth’s future and the critical importance of planetary stewardship in the Anthropocene.
+Just as the site itself offers a window into the earth’s deep past and the devastation of mass extinction, the highly sustainable, soon-to-be net-zero energy building looks to the earth’s future and the critical importance of planetary stewardship in the Anthropocene.

 Thomas J. Wong, AIA, Design Partner

 The museum is situated within an active dinosaur fossil dig site in Southern New Jersey which contains thousands of fossils and provides a view into life in the Cretaceous Period 66 million years ago.
-Once a shallow ocean environment, then used for mining for over a century, the site is now a 4-acre quarry, encompassed by a 65-acre property, where “citizen scientists” can dig for fossils, alongside leading paleontologists at Rowan University.
+Once a shallow ocean environment, then used for mining for over a century, the site is now a 4-acre quarry, encompassed by a 123-acre property, where “citizen scientists” can dig for fossils, alongside leading paleontologists at Rowan University.

 The design concept for this remarkable site was envisioned as a set of metaphorical camera obscuras, where a tiny portal offers a realm beyond.
 The site itself, the experience, and the architecture, are all envisioned as a series of lenses.
 The deep time perspective that the fossil record offers inspired an architecture that nestles within the natural landscape as a series of small-scale pavilions which frame the evidence of past worlds, while encouraging engagement with the present moment.